-As of December 31, 2016, we had accumulated \$24,775,687 in net losses since inception.
+As of December 31, 2017, we had accumulated \$30,790,017 in net losses since inception.
 Our business is focused on developing autologous cell therapies that treat functional cellular deficits including chronic tendon injuries, androgenetic alopecia and skin aging.
 In order to generate revenues, we will incur substantial expenses in the development of our business.
 We therefore expect to incur significant losses in the foreseeable future.
 Our company recognizes that if we are unable to generate significant revenues from our activities, our entire business may fail.
 There is no history upon which to base any assumption as to the likelihood that we will be successful in our plan of operation, and we can provide no assurance to investors that we will generate operating revenues or achieve profitable operations in the future.

-We had cash in the amount of \$60,752 and a working capital surplus of \$1,191,130 as of December 31, 2016 and we anticipate that we will require a minimum of approximately \$2,100,000 to proceed with a minimal plan of operations and approximately \$5,200,000 to fund our full plan or operations for the twelve-month period ended April 30, 2018.
+We had cash and cash equivalents in the amount of \$497,093 and a working capital deficit of \$331,162 as of December 31, 2017 and we anticipate that we will require a minimum of approximately \$2,100,000 to proceed with a minimal plan of operations and approximately \$4,600,000 to fund our full plan or operations for the twelve-month period ended April 30, 2019.
 In order to fund our plan of operations for the next twelve months, we may seek to sell additional equity or debt securities or obtain a credit facility.
 The sale of convertible debt securities or additional equity securities could result in additional dilution to our shareholders.
 The incurrence of indebtedness would result in increased debt service obligations and could result in operating and financing covenants that would restrict our operations and liquidity.

-Our auditors' opinion on our December 31, 2016 financial statements includes an explanatory paragraph in respect of there being substantial doubt about our ability to continue as a going concern.
+Our auditors' opinion on our December 31, 2017 financial statements includes an explanatory paragraph in respect of there being substantial doubt about our ability to continue as a going concern.

-We have incurred an accumulated deficit of \$24,775,687 for the cumulative period from September 7, 2006 (inception) to December 31, 2016.
-We anticipate generating losses for at least the next 12 months, and we will require additional funding to continue its research and development activities, which casts substantial doubt about the Company's ability to continue as a going concern.
+We have incurred an accumulated deficit of \$30,790,017 for the cumulative period from September 7, 2006 (inception) to December 31, 2017.
+We anticipate generating losses for at least the next 12 months.
+As at December 31, 2017 we had a working capital deficit of \$331,162 (2016: working capital surplus of \$1,191,130) and an equity of \$(319,997) (2016: equity of \$1,206,450), and will require additional funding to continue our research and development activities, which casts substantial doubt about our company's ability to continue as a going concern.
 Our financial statements do not include any adjustments relating to the recoverability and classification of recorded assets, or the amounts of and classification of liabilities that might be necessary in the event that we cannot continue in existence.
 Our business operations may fail if our actual cash requirements exceed our estimates and we are not able to obtain further financing.
 If we cannot continue as a viable entity, our shareholders may lose some or all of their investment in our company.